agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/streaming-xml.md

 String recXml = "<mytag>" + recordValue + "</mytag>";
 ```

-Everyone knows that the recordValue above needs to be properly encoded, and that is not hard to do.
-All you need to do is pass the recordValue to an encoding function.
+The value in `recordValue` above needs to be properly encoded, and that is not hard to do.
+All you need to do is pass `recordValue` to an encoding function.
 But is it?
 What if the recordValue has XML in it already?
 In that case the tags should not be encoded, and the values between the tags are already encoded.

 Code that does a lot of this XML manipulation will have two different kinds of string values: those that contain raw values, and those that contain encoded values.
 One must be careful to keep track of which is which, and again, that is not hard for a good programmer to do.